How large are curvature perturbations from slow first-order phase transitions? A gauge-invariant analysis: Large-scale curvature perturbations from FOPTs

 We show the time evolution of the averaged comoving curvature perturbation $\mathcal{R}$ and density contrast $\delta$ in an independently evolving box of size $4\pi k^{-3}/3$ in Fig.~\ref{fig:0}, where $k=0.9 k_{\rm max}$.
 It is clear that there is no definite relation between $\delta_{\rm NG}$ and $\mathcal{R}$, and that the approximate relation for super-horizon perturbations of the radiation fluid $\mathcal{R}\approx -(9/4)\,\delta_C$~\cite{Green:2004wb} for comoving density contrast $\delta_C$ breaks down, suggesting that $\delta$ can not be approximately identified as the value in the comoving gauge.

 We also present in Fig.~\ref{fig:1} the variance of the resulting comoving curvature perturbations for various values of $k/k_{\rm max}$ and $\beta / H_n$.
 The magnitude of the variance is consistent with that reported in Ref.~\cite{Franciolini:2025ztf} and is significantly smaller than that found in~\cite{Lewicki:2024ghw}.
 The variance also exhibits the expected asymptotic behavior (see~\cite{Liu:2022lvz} for details), scaling as $k^3$ at small $k$ and as $\beta^{-5}$ at large $\beta$.
-However, for large $\beta$, small deviations from the $k^3$ scaling are observed, as shown in the right panel of Fig.~\ref{fig:1}.
+However, for large $\beta$, small deviations from the $k^3$ scaling are observed, as shown in the upper panel of Fig.~\ref{fig:1}.
 These deviations are likely attributable to the limited number of bubbles employed in the simulations.

 Additionally, employing the approximated relation $\mathcal{R}\approx -(9/4) \delta_C$ on super-horizon scales, we estimate the probability distribution of the comoving density contrast, $\delta_C$, a key quantity for quantifying the PBH abundance.
 The results for $k=0.9k_{\rm kmax}$ are presented in Fig.~\ref{fig:2}.
 PBHs are believed to form from the positive tail of the $\delta_C$ distribution exceeding a critical threshold, $\delta_{\rm crit}$.
-The precise value of $\delta_{\rm crit}$ remains a subject of active investigation, since they may have a complicated dependence on the shape of the perturbation~\cite{Escriva:2021aeh,Musco:2018rwt,Escriva:2019phb}; here, we adopt a typical value of $\delta_{\rm crit}\approx0.45$, as depicted in Fig.~\ref{fig:2}.
+Determining the precise value of $\delta_{\rm crit}$ remains an active area of research, due to its potential complex dependence on the shape of the perturbation~\cite{Escriva:2021aeh,Musco:2018rwt,Escriva:2019phb}, or requires careful evaluation of bubble wall structure and nonlinear collapse dynamics within the supercooled FOPT scenario~\cite{Ning:2026nfs}.
+As an illustration, we adopt the frequently quoted value $\delta_{\rm crit}\approx0.45$ in Fig.~\ref{fig:2}, which is derived from numerical simulations of PBH formation from curvature perturbations re-entering the horizon during radiation domination.
 A comparison of the $\delta_C$ distribution with this formation threshold indicates that PBHs are unlikely to be produced from the curvature perturbations generated by these FOPTs.

-To accommodate the broader interests of phenomenological studies, we provide a fitting formula for $P_{\mathcal{R}}$.
+To accommodate the broader interests of phenomenological studies, we provide a fitting formula for $P_{\mathcal{R}}$ derived from a sampling of $\beta/H_n$ varying from 5 to 23 and $k/k_{\rm max}$ ranging from 0.1 to 0.94.
 We first fit $\sigma^2_{\mathcal{R}}$ (see the fitting results in Fig.~\ref{fig:1}), ensuring that the employed formula exhibits the correct asymptotic behavior.
 Using the approximate relation

 which holds for the top-hat window function $W(x)=3(\sin{x}-x\cos{x})/x^3$ and assumes $P_{\mathcal{R}}\propto k^3$ on super-horizon scales, we derive the fitting formula for $P_{\mathcal{R}}$ as